Can you really feel hiccups in babies in the womb and why does it happen???

 - Get enough sleep

-Always keep track of your baby’s movement in your womb.
-Yea, ensure you pay attention to jabs and kicks as frequent fetal movements are a sign that your baby is developing properly in your womb.
-However, if you notice any reduced or unusual movement, they should consult their doctor at once.
+The main thing is to always keep track of your baby’s movement in your womb.
+Ensure you pay attention to jabs and kicks as frequent fetal movements are a sign that your baby is developing properly in your womb.
+However, if you notice any reduced or unusual movement, you should consult your doctor at once.